mallacha/middlecrest/tools/sqlite/README.txt

 Advanced
 -------------------------------

 Can download newer SQLite source from https://sqlite.org/download.html.
-Unpack the files into here and make the necessary adjustments to the build.
+Unpack the files into tools/sqlite and make the necessary adjustments to build a custom version.